nrfconnect/sdk-nrfxlib/nrf_802154_sl/README.rst

 * nRF52820
 * nRF52811

-For the SOCs equipped with a floating-point unit (nRF52840 and nRF52833), the library is available in the soft-float, softfp-float, and hard-float build versions.
+For the SOCs equipped with a floating-point unit (nRF52840 and nRF52833), the service layer is available in the soft-float, softfp-float, and hard-float build versions.
 For the other SOCs, it is available only in the soft-float build version.

-To use the library:
+When you use the |NCS|, the nRF 802.15.4 Radio Driver takes advantage of the service layer automatically.
+No additional user action is needed.

+When you use the nRF 802.15.4 Radio Driver in your project outside of the |NCS|, to let the radio driver take advantage of the features enabled by the service layer, you must do the following:

 * Add the header files to the include directories of the project
 * Add the binaries to the linking stage of the build.
-  In the |NCS|, this is done through Kconfig.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Subpages:

    CHANGELOG